 Director Of Operations and Broadway Stats/Finance Writer

 Since he got his first Commodore 64 as a young man, Michael has been obsessed with computers.
 If you ask him nicely, he'll even show you his prized collection of Macintosh Classic software and Windows 3.1 manuals, still in the shrink wrap!
 When most teenagers were making money working at fast food chains, Mike was running his own web site design business, specializing in the Netscape browser and CERN running on an OpenVMS server.
 He actually skipped college and learned advanced HTML and PHP programming all on his own, eventually going on to co-found a software company with his financial guru uncle Henry Tubbs.
 After their business was acquired by IBM in 2003, Michael jumped aboard the nytix.com train as a partner.
 Michael continues to deliver simple solutions to complex problems for his Broadway show clients.

 Sales Executive and Broadway Review Author

-She'll be the first to admit that it sounds corny, but Pawdesh really just loves to help people, so obviously customer service is a perfect fit for her.
-Pawdesh started her career by working in retail, doing everything from ringing up clothes to selling custom light fixtures.
+She'll be the first to admit that it sounds corny, but Sondra really just loves to help people, so obviously customer service is a perfect fit for her.
+Sondra started her career by working in retail, doing everything from ringing up clothes to selling custom light fixtures.
 But now, she much prefers working in the Broadway theatre industry as her clients do not yell at her if she cannot work the register fast enough.
 She gets to help customers find awesome Broadway shows at a price that will not leave them broke.
-Pawdesh is currently studying jewelry design at the Fashion Institute of Technology, and in her free time she likes to go to museums and hang out with her friends.
+Sondra is currently studying jewelry design at the Fashion Institute of Technology, and in her free time she likes to go to museums and hang out with her friends.
 She also considers the South Lawn at Central Park to be her home away from home and loves the company of all the furry friends.